 When my crab hash came out, I was already getting full, but the beautiful presentation and the ample portions got me excited again.
 The dish was terrific, so many flavors, and it came with a citrus cream that was super unique as well.

 If I had a complaint, it would be that it almost felt like there were too many flavors competing with each other in the dish.
 They also brought a home-made chipotle salsa, and after trying it, I proceeded to drown my food in it; it was that good.

 Amie got the mushroom hash, and she said it was one of the best breakfasts she had in a while.
 I tried it, and I would agree it was pretty amazing.
 The flavors were more subtle and less overpowering.

 All in all, I was pleased with my meal at Ramos House Cafe.
-I have been wanting to try it ever since WalkSimply posted it on Instagram, and I am happy to state that it lived up to expectations.
+I have wanted to try it ever since WalkSimply posted it on Instagram, and I am happy to state that it lived up to expectations.
 The only downside is the price, so you will have to be the judge of whether or not it is worth the $40 dollar price tag.
-For my money, though it was.
+For my money, though, it was, and we came back in 2021 as it is one of Amie’s favorite spots now.
 Let me know what you think in the comments.